 People may worry that as an employee they will not be able to claim the range of expenses that they can claim as a self-employed person.
-However, the main type of expense that a PA who provides continuing personal care in someone's home will incur is probably their travel expenses to and from work.
+However, the main type of expense that a PA who mainly works for one person will incur is probably their travel expenses to and from work.
 While it is correct that these types of expenses are not allowable for employees, strictly these expenses are not allowable for the self-employed either, as they are 'ordinary commuting' expenses.
 If they have been claiming these expenses as a self-employed person, this may well have been incorrect.
-This rule is confirmed in this https://www.gov.uk/hmrc-internal-manuals/business-income-manual/bim37605).
+This rule is confirmed in this HMRC technical manual (www.gov.uk/hmrc-internal-manuals/business-income-manual/bim37605).
 Other types of expenses usually incurred by PAs, e.g. protective clothing or travel while working (as opposed to getting to work) will usually be allowable whether the PA is an employee or self-employed.